chef/chef-web-docs/chef_master/source/upgrade_server_open_source_notes.rst

 Install the latest version of the chef-client on a small number of test nodes.
 Download all cookbooks, and then and check the following:

-* Run ``knife cookbook test``.
-Do they all pass validation with the version of the chef-client you plan on using?
 * Run ``egrep -L ^name */metadata.rb``.
 Do they all have a metadata.rb file?
 * Does the cookbook name in the metadata.rb file match the name in the run-list?
 (Some older versions of the chef-client used the cookbook name for the run-list based on the directory name of the cookbook and not the value of the ``cookbook_name`` setting in the metadata.rb file.)
 * Do all cookbooks have a metadata.rb file or metadata.json file?